evelynsbi/SmacklipSurf/README.md

-# team-8
+# Smacklip Surf
-## Gruppe 8:
+## Team 8:
 Ørjan Hammer Sylta (orjanhsy)\
 Julie Alme  (julikal)\
 Muna Isman (Munaai)\
 Agnes (agneshb)\
-Evelyn (evelynsb)\
+Evelyn Bizimana (evelynsb)\
-Tobias (tobiawi)\
+Tobias (tobiawi)

-## Dokumentasjon
+## Documentation
-Applikasjonens er dokumentert gjennom kommentarer i koden.
-Markdown filen ARCHITECTURE.md gir oversikt over arkitekturen ved en arkitekturtegning, en tekstlig beskrivelse og en oversikt over API-nivå, verktøy og de API-ene vi har benyttet.
+The application is documented through comments in the code.
+The Markdown file ARCHITECTURE.md provides an overview of the architecture through an architecture drawing, a textual description, and an overview of the API levels, tools and the APIs we have used.

-## Informasjon om biblioteker
+## Information about libraries
-Se mer i ARCHITECTURE.md
+View more in ARCHITECTURE.md

 * Proto DataStore
 * KTOR